Skip to Content

 You can also use mini plastic greenhouses for seed starting indoors.
 The extra protection from the elements used indoors will ensure the seeds aren’t damaged.

-It’s essential to place them somewhere that gets frequent sunlight exposure throughout the day; then, when they start to grow, you can transfer them outside.
+It’s essential to place them somewhere that gets frequent sunlight exposure throughout the day; when they grow, you can transfer them outside.

 Starting seeds is much easier in a humid environment.
 You can use fluorescent lights and heat pads to create the perfect setting for an indoor mini greenhouse.